diego95root/diego95root.github.io/_posts/2019-09-04-Networked.md

 The variable `x` reads our inputs and so if there are no quotes bash interprets the contents as a command.
 That's why we could type "`whatever bash`" and get a shell, because `whatever` got assigned to `var` and then the bash command would get executed.

 This is everything, I hope you enjoyed the writeup and learned the following lesson: use quotes with bash commands!
-If you liked it you can give me respect on hackthebox through the following link: <https://www.hackthebox.eu/home/users/profile/31531>.
+If you liked it you can give me respect on Hack The Box through the following link: <https://www.Hack The Box.eu/home/users/profile/31531>.
 Until next time!

 ---